-I filled my magazine with five rounds and as I thought about mouth-watering rabbit, I looked at my friend and said, "Let's not shoot every single one, so we always have game to eat."
+I filled my magazine with five rounds and as I thought about mouth-watering rabbit, I looked at my shoot every single one, so we always have game to eat."
 By the look on his face, he didn't look like he was going to complain if every time he came up we had wild rabbit for dinner!
 We took my .22 Magnum and one of our air rifles.